georgeleve/Introduction-to-Secure-Systems/README.md

 Each of these commands will use a different algorithm to encrypt the message.

-You can see the output in the images below (input="HELLO WORLD")
+You can see the output in the images below (input="HELLOWORLD")

 - One Time Pad